JavaFXpert/quantum-music-playground/README.md

-This example also introduces the use of multiple control gate modifiers.
+This example leverages multiple control gate modifiers.
 In this case, the **T†** gate will only be rotated for basis states who bits corresponding to **q2** and **q3** are both `1` .
 We'll explore control gate modifiers in more detail next.

 ## Understanding control gate modifiers

+FODDER: Currently, controlled **H** gates may contain up to two control gate modifiers.